 How to Break the Cycle of Waking up in the Middle of the Night: What Folks in their 30’s should do

-The majority of folks in this age group are now bothered with work and raise a prosperous family and financial stress.
+The majority of folks in this age group are now bothered by many things.

 If you’ve noticed that you have a short sleep, you will want to force yourself to sleep.